Fender Bassman: Piggyback model

 In late 1960, Fender introduced a completely redesigned model 6G6 Bassman Amp, using the "piggy-back" design, in which the amplifier chassis is housed in a small cabinet, attached by metal clips to a larger separate speaker enclosure.

 The early models were called "Brownface" because of the dark brown color used on the control panel.
 The 6G6 model was covered in rough Blonde colored Tolex material with Oxblood colored grill cloth.
 It had a single GZ34 rectifier, two 5881/6L6GC power tubes and four 12AX7 preamp tubes.
-The output was 50 watts at 8 ohm into a single 12 inch speaker, with a "Tone Ring" baffle in the speaker cabinet.
-In early 1961, model 6G6-A was introduced with a solid state rectifier replacing the GZ34, and two 12 inch speakers with a conventional baffle in a slightly larger cabinet (wired in parallel) with a 4 ohm output.
+The output was 50 watts at 8 ohms into a single 12 inch speaker, with a "Tone Ring" baffle in the speaker cabinet.
+In early 1961, model 6G6-A was introduced with a solid state rectifier replacing the GZ34, and two 12" speakers with a conventional baffle in a slightly larger cabinet (wired in parallel) with a 4-ohm output.
 In 1962, model 6G6-B was introduced, which incorporated circuit changes but used the same speaker configuration.
 In 1963 smooth Blonde Tolex covering was used instead of the early rough texture cover, and a light tan grill cloth.
 In late 1963, Fender changed the cosmetics to what is commonly known as the "blackface" scheme.
 This amp still had the presence knob and same circuit (designated 6G6-B) as the smooth Blonde Tolex Bassman, but the faceplace was now black, the Tolex was black, and the grillcloth had moved to a silver cloth with black thread.
 The logo had also transitioned from the flat cast tin Fender with the brown paint in the tail, to a plastic logo with faux chrome and more 3-D shape.

 In 1964 Fender introduced the AA864 circuit, and changed the appearance to the "Blackface" design, with black tolex covering and a black painted control panel.
 Fender was sold to CBS in 1965, and the AA165 circuit was briefly introduced, before being replaced by the AB165 circuit.
 The "Blackface" design continued until the "Silverface" model was introduced in mid 1967.
 Early "Drip-Edge" Silverface Bassmans made in mid 1967 used the same AB165 circuitry as the previous Blackface versions.
 The Brownface, Blackface, and Silverface "piggyback head" (except the Bassman 10 and 20, which were also combo amplifiers) versions of the 1960s, 1970s, and early 1980s generally followed a trend toward cleaner sound and more headroom.

-Solid state Fender Bassman
+Solid-state Fender Bassman

 In 2000, Fender introduced a range of solid-state Fender Bassman combos, the Bassman 25, 60, and 200.
-These were joined by the Bassman 100 combo and the tube powered Bassman 300 head in 2002.
-In 2005 all the solid state combos were replaced with much smaller and lighter, and more powerful models, the Bassman 100, 150, and 250.
+These were joined by the Bassman 100 combo and the tube-powered Bassman 300 head in 2002.
+In 2005 all the solid-state combos were replaced with much smaller and lighter, and more powerful models, the Bassman 100, 150, and 250.
 The Bassman 250 was available with two speaker combinations or as a head only.
-These solid state Bassman amps were discontinued in 2010, however the tube Bassman 300 continued on until 2013.
+These solid-state Bassman amps were discontinued in 2010, however the tube Bassman 300 continued on until 2013.